Constantius Chlorus: Accession as Augustus and death

 Copy of a medal of Constantius I capturing Londinium (inscribed as LON) after defeating Allectus.
 The original was part of the Beaurains Treasure from Arras, France.

 Between 303 and 305, Galerius began maneuvering to ensure that he would be in a position to take power from Constantius after the death of Diocletian.
 In 304, Maximian met with Galerius, probably to discuss the succession issue and Constantius either was not invited or could not make it due to the situation on the Rhine.
 Although prior to 303 there appeared to be tacit agreement among the Tetrarchs that Constantius's son Constantine and Maximian's son Maxentius were to be promoted to the rank of caesar once Diocletian and Maximian had resigned the purple, by the end of 304 Galerius had convinced Diocletian (who in turn convinced Maximian) to appoint Galerius's nominees Severus and Maximinus as caesares.

 Diocletian and Maximian stepped down as co-emperors on 1 May 305, possibly due to Diocletian's poor health.
 Before the assembled armies at Mediolanum, Maximian removed his purple cloak and handed it to Severus, the new caesar, and proclaimed Constantius as augustus.
 The same scene played out at Nicomedia (İzmit) under the authority of Diocletian.
 Constantius, notionally the senior emperor, ruled the western provinces, while Galerius took the eastern provinces.
 Constantine, disappointed in his hopes to become a caesar, fled the court of Galerius after Constantius had asked Galerius to release his son as Constantius was ill.
 Constantine joined his father's court at the coast of Gaul, just as he was preparing to campaign in Britain.

 In 305, Constantius crossed over into Britain, travelled to the far north of the island and launched a military expedition against the Picts, claiming a victory against them and the title Britannicus Maximus II by 7 January 306.
 After retiring to Eboracum (York) for the winter, Constantius had planned to continue the campaign, but on 25 July 306 he died.
 As he was dying, Constantius recommended his son to the army as his successor; consequently, Constantine was declared emperor by the legions at York.

 Family

-Constantius was either married to, or was in concubinage with, Helena, who was probably from Nicomedia in Asia Minor.
+Constantius was married to Helena, who was probably from Nicomedia in Asia Minor.
 They had one son, the future emperor Constantine the Great.

 In 289, political developments forced him to divorce Helena.
 He married Theodora, Maximian's daughter.
 They had six children: